ErdemIpek/Discord-Anti-Advertisement-Bot/README.md

-# An ANTI ADVERTISEMENT BOT FOR DISCORD
+# ANTI ADVERTISEMENT BOT FOR DISCORD

 This project is made for public use , you can clone and feel free to use the bot on your server.